CalPlug/python-raven/README.md

-This is a set of scripts written in Python 2.7 and tested in Ubuntu 16.04 that allows a Rainforrest Automation Raven and EMU-2 smart meter HAN interface devices.
+This is a set of multi-threaded logging scripts written in Python 2.7 and tested in Ubuntu 16.04 that allows a Rainforrest Automation Raven and EMU-2 smart meter HAN interface devices.

 The code as written provides 3 functions: